 Master Gardeners write short educational articles, interviews and book reports, take photos, and edit The Garden News, a quarterly publication that goes out to over 1,000 subscribers.

 Master Gardeners write more lengthy articles on fascinating and important horticultural topics for publication by the local media.

 On the Road Tours

-Master Gardeners plan and lead van tours for the public to nurseries, gardens, and growing operations where attendees lear about different horticultural practices and techniques.
+Master Gardeners plan and lead van tours for the public to nurseries, gardens, and growing operations where attendees learn about different horticultural practices and techniques.

-Master Gardeners raise plants for the Foundation’s annual plant sale, work the plant sale, and staff the plant holding area at the Home Garden Idea Fair.
-They also raise plants and install them in the Welcome to Washington sign on I-5 North.
-These projects support the mission of raising money to support the Master Gardener program and other horticultural projects in Clark County.
+Master Gardeners raise plants for our annual plant sale and for installation on the Welcome to Washington sign on I-5 North.
+These projects support the mission of raising funds to support the Master Gardener program and other horticultural education in Clark County.